-In today’s post, we will explore the symptoms, identify the cause and offer the possible solution to the issue of Windows 10 doesn’t install specific drivers for USB audio devices on the first connection.
+In today’s post, we will explore the symptoms, identify the cause and offer the possible solution to the issue where your Windows doesn’t install specific drivers for USB audio devices on the first connection.

 USB audio drivers won’t install